 6.2.
 Comparison of spectra

-The measured sound pressure level spectrum is plotted in figures 7a to e for the 5 pipe pressures of 0.1Mpa, 0.15MPa, 0.2MPa, 0.25MPa and 0.3MPa respectively for the sensor 300mm from the leak location.
+The measured sound pressure level spectrum is plotted in figures 7a to e for the 5 pipe pressures of 0.1MPa, 0.15MPa, 0.2MPa, 0.25MPa and 0.3MPa respectively for the sensor 300mm from the leak location.
 Each figure shows the spectra for the five leak orifice radii a of 0.5, 1.0, 1.5, 2.0 and 2.5mm.
-Whilst the spectra were measured up to 4kHz they are plotted up to 200Hz.
+Whilst the spectra were measured up to 2kHz they are plotted up to 200Hz.
 Above this frequency the spectra generally fall into the background noise and are therefore not plotted.
 Each spectrum can be observed to exhibit a number of oscillations whose peaks are independent of leak orifice radius of pipe pressure and are therefore associated with axial acoustic resonances in the pipe system.
 Nevertheless, the general shape of the pressure frequency spectrum is clearly seen.

 Also shown in these figures is their corresponding predicted pressure spectra obtained from Eq.
 (17), shown as dashed curves.
 Note that to allow comparison with the measured data we have converted the theoretical spectrum from radian frequency to Hertz using the identity .
 The turbulence parameters of turbulence intensity and integral length-scale  are unknown and were therefore chosen to provide the best fit to the measured data.
 Values of 0.5% turbulence intensity (i.e., ) and a length-scale of  = 100R were chosen for all the predictions presented in this paper.
 This value of turbulence integral length-scale is rather large and suggests that, assuming the correctness of the isotropic turbulence assumption, the source of turbulence at the leak orifice is due to stretching of large turbulent eddies upstream of the leak orifice.
 However, we also acknowledge that this assumption may be incorrect in which case more work is needed to establish the source of turbulence at the leak orifice to determine the leak velocity spectrum.